JPro-one/JPro-Platform/README.md

 #### Gradle
 ```
 dependencies {
-    implementation 'one.jpro.jproutils:treeshowing:0.2.0-SNAPSHOT'
+    implementation 'one.jpro.jproutils:tree-showing:0.2.0-SNAPSHOT'
 }
 ```
-The module name is `one.jpro.jfxutils.treeshowing`
+The module name is `one.jpro.jfxutils.tree-showing`

 #### Typical Usage:
 ```